ikinsella/locaNMF/README.md

 ## (OPTIONAL) Compiling The Cuda Extension

-Pytorch provides an excellent set of general programming abstractions for writing high level code to execute on both CPU & GPU.
+Pytorch provides an excellent set of general programming abstractions for writing high level code that can use both CPUs & GPUs.
 However, these abstractions do not provide the flexibility required to implement certain computations efficiently on the GPU.
 In order to mitigate a significant bottleneck, we provide a cuda implementation and use a [c++/cuda extension](https://pytorch.org/tutorials/advanced/cpp_extension.html) to integrate it with pytorch.
 To enable use of this feature, an additional argument ```--with-extension``` must be added while invoking the installation script